ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 Constraints
 : Unracks the spell

-## Petit Mort - Breathless
+## Putrid Wound - Bleeding Footprints

+Range
+: 15 feet (+ 15 feet / Rank)

 Duration
-: 2 hours (+30 minutes / Rank)
+: Special

+Resist
+: Active,Passive

 Target
-: Self
+: Entity with a circulatory system

 Effects
-: The Adept no longer needs to breathe and can ignore the effects of either a vaccuum or high pressure conditions (for example, deep under water).
-They may Cast spells in these conditions and it does not affect their ability to operate on the surface.
+: This Incantation inflicts a wound to the target's foot of 1 rollup D10 unless they successfully Resist.
+Otherwise, it ignores Protection, Damage Reduction or Spell Armour and cannot be Healed by spell, Skill or device.

+While the wound is unhealed, the target leaves bloody footprints behind which is seeable only to the Adept.
+Obviously, not terribly handy against a swimming or flying opponent, assuming they even have heels.

+This incantation requires an arrowhead carved from bone as a reagent.

 Cost
-: 2500 Experience.
+: 500 Experience.

 Constraints
-: Unracks the spell, reduces FT value by 2
+: Unracks the spell, reagent: bone arrowhead

-## Putrid Wound - Chain Cast

-Effects
-: If Putrid Woound has been Cast the previous Pulse, this Incantation may be Cast without Preparing it.
-The FT cost must still be paid, however, if there is one.

-Cost
-: 750 Experience.

-Constraints
-: Unracks the spell

 ## Putrid Wound - Boiling Blood